-In Britain there are several places that are named after spectral dogs.
-Black Dog Hill is one of them and is named after the phantom hound that haunts the area.
+In Britain there are several places that are named after spectral dogs that haunt the area and Black Dog Hill in Wiltshire, is one of them.

 The story tells how two men fought a duel with pistols over the love of a lady.
 One was shot and his black dog, seeing his master was fatally wounded, attacked his killer, tearing out his throat.

 The lady could not bear the thought of the loss of both her lovers so killed herself.
 As a suicide, she was buried at the aptly named 'Dead Maids' crossroads to prevent her from returning as some form of spirit.
 However, the reason the ghost dog should return and not either of the two men is not related.

 Cannock Chase in Stafford was designated an Area of Outstanding Natural Beauty in 1958 and is the largest area of lowland heathland in the Midlands.
 It has many rare animals, including a herd of deer that were probably introduced to the area by the Normans over 1,000 years ago.
 Its rarest animal is however the 'Hellhound' or 'Ghost dog of Brereton'.

 The dog has been described as big and muscular.
 It has pointed ears and eyes that look like they are glowing.
 It has been observed many times around Cannock and Huntington.
 As with all barghests, it is supposed to bring dire misfortune if seen.
 So maybe this is one of those ghosts that it is not a good idea to seek out.